 where $0 < \epsilon \leq 1$, the resulting state is full-rank: $\rank (\mathcal{E}_{\text{depol}}[\rho_\text{target}]) = d$.
 We are interested in a noise model that lies somewhere between these two extremes.

-To find one, we consider a photonic quantum device where the only error channels are bit-flips, phase-flips, and photon loss.
+To find such a noise model, we consider a photonic quantum device where the only error channels are bit-flips, phase-flips, and photon loss.
 As we prove in Appendix~\ref{appen:photon-error-model}, this implies that $\rank \rho^* \le 6n+1$.
 Motivated by this photonic noise model, we consider states of the form $\rho^* = \rho_{\text{Random}(n,n)}$.
 Figure~\ref{fig:qubit-scaling} shows the state infidelity $1 - F(\rho^*, \widehat{\rho})$ for $n = 6$, $7$, and $8$.
 We vary $M$ and fix $N = 4096$.
 The state infidelity for $\rho_{\text{Random}(8,8)}$ is higher compared to $\rho_{\text{Random}(8,1)}$ and $\rho_{\text{Random}(8,3)}$ (Figure~\ref{fig:observable-comparison}), despite the increased shot count.
-Full tomography ($M = 4096$) on the $\rho_{\text{Random}(6,6)}$ state reduces the state infidelity significantly compared to $M = 2048$.
-This behavior is notably different from that observed in the results shown in Figure~\ref{fig:observable-comparison}, where although the state infidelity decreases with $M$, the outperformance is smaller.
+Full tomography ($M = 4096$) on the $\rho_{\text{Random}(6,6)}$ state reduces the state infidelity by half an order of magnitude compared to $M = 2048$.
+This behavior is notably different from that observed in the results shown in Figure~\ref{fig:observable-comparison}.
+There, although the state infidelity decreases with $M$, the outperformance is smaller.
 Even with full tomography, we do not reach an infidelity of $10^{-2}$ for any of the rank-$n$ random states.

 The behavior shown in Figure~\ref{fig:qubit-scaling} is consistent with the $\mathcal{O}(rdn^2) = \mathcal{O}(dn^3)$ scaling in the number of observables necessary to perform QST, since for small $n$, there is minimal separation between $dn^3$ (low-rank QST) and $d^2$ (full QST).
-The fact that full tomography---or at least $M = 0.5d^2$ tomography---is needed to obtain state infidelity below $0.1$ suggests that for $n=6$, $7$, and $8$, these states are not low-rank.
+The fact that full tomography---or at least $M = 0.5d^2$ tomography---is needed to obtain state infidelity below $0.1$ suggests that for $n=6$, $7$, and $8$, it may not be appropriate to consider these states as low-rank.
 For larger $n$, the separation between $dn^3$ and $d^2$ is larger, and therefore the reconstruction of $\rho_{\text{Random}(n,n)}$ may benefit more from a low-rank QST algorithm.